GEO2226 : Glacial Environments

 Assessment Rationale And Relationship

-Mini-conference presentation: to develop oral and visual presentation skills, to show understanding of material by explaining it to peers and staff and to build teamwork skills via group work.
+Mini-conference presentation: to develop oral and visual presentation skills, to show understanding of material by explaining it to peers and staff.

 Practical report: to demonstrate the student’s ability to use datasets and GIS techniques and to analyse, evaluate and synthesise this information in relation to the scientific literature and material presented during the course.